 Ultimately, whether one should choose a mineral or chemical sunscreen really depends on which active ingredients a product contains and at what concentrations, such that there isn't a "one-size-fits-all" answer.
 If you choose to use a mineral sunscreen on your child, look for one with a high SPF and apply it generously.
-For better protection from UVA rays, choose one that contains zinc oxide alone (in high concentrations of at least 16-18%), or zinc oxide in combination with titanium dioxide.
+For better protection from UVA rays, choose one that contains zinc oxide alone (in high concentrations of 18-20% or more), or zinc oxide in combination with titanium dioxide.

 Why Does My Child Still Burn or Tan When I'm Using A Good Sunscreen?

 Like most people, you're not applying your sunscreen properly.
 Studies have repeatedly shown that we don't apply sun protection creams in the way they're meant to be used.
 A sunscreen's SPF is calculated based on the very generous application of product.
 Most people apply between 20% and 50% as much sunscreen as is needed, which means that your child's SPF 30 is really giving her an SPF of between 6 and 15.